Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 While the trust has now admitted that it was wrong to log the baby’s death in the way it did, 'stillbirth' is still listed on her death certificate and her parents have never had an inquest to provide them answers.

-The trust's chief medical officer, Dr Rebecca Martin, said it 'apologises unreservedly'.
+The trust's chief medical officer, Dr. Rebecca Martin, said it 'apologises unreservedly'.

-This is just one case of the six that have been identified and is likely to lead to a wider scale investigation.
+This is just one case of the six that have been identified and is likely to lead to a wider-scale investigation.

-Following on from baby loss awareness week, and the larger Ockenden enquiries, we hope that the families affected will have opportunity to gain the answers they need.
+Following on from baby loss awareness week, and the larger Ockenden enquiries, we hope that the families affected will have the opportunity to gain the answers they need.

 How can we help